Confrontation

 Jubilees 13:11

-And Abram went to Egypt in the 3rd year of the week, and he dwelt in Egypt for 4 years before his wife was torn away from him.
+Abram went to Egypt in the 3rd year of the week and stayed there for 4 years before his wife was taken from him.

 Climax